khaledkzy/legodi-2.0/README.md

 ## To Open Cypress

 1. Go to server and run `./node_modules/.bin/cypress open` or `npx cypress open` in terminal and it will open a window.

+## To Run the scraper tool
+1. To start the scraper got to server and `npm run scrape-data`